 The y factor gives the initial gasket stress which can be converted to a minimum interface clamping load, FK,req, assuming uniform gasket loading.
 A typical value for a soft aluminium gasket is 60 N/mm² and silicon rubber 3 N/mm².

 The m factor is a shape factor experimentally derived for each gasket type.
 It is the ratio of gasket pressure to contained pressure for an effective seal.
-Typical values for soft aluminium and silicon rubber are 3.25 and 1.25 respectively.
+Typical values for soft aluminium and silicon rubber are 3,25 and 1,..25 respectively.

-Subsection 6.4.5 contains some recommendations for designing joints in order to minimise unwanted compliance effects due to gaskets.
+Section 6.4.5 contains some recommendations for designing joints in order to minimise unwanted compliance effects due to gaskets.

 Calculation of the Loading Plane Factor